 In addition to the Indoor Sessions, IYSA will organize Friendlies with other states’ ODP teams.
 The purpose of the Friendlies is to further evaluate certain players in a game environment against other states’ players.
 Not every player or age group will be invited to participate in an Interstate Friendly.
 Teams may travel to other states depending on facility availability.
 There is an additional fee for the Friendlies.
 Players will need to provide their own transportation and arrange hotel accommodations should the game schedule require an overnight stay.

 Illinois ODP State Combine

 The State Combine is the final ODP event under the jurisdiction of the Illinois ODP.
 Those players who participate in the 1-day State Combine in June are considered the Illinois ODP State Pool.
 At this event, Illinois ODP coaches will evaluate the players and identify the Illinois ODP State Team, Alternate or Composite players.
-Each player will have a face-to-face exit meeting with the ODP coaches and receive a written evaluation.
 The player’s status will be emailed after the Combine.
 The status would be one of the following:

 - Illinois State Team Player will represent Illinois at the regional camp.

 - Alternate will be placed on a waiting list to replace an Illinois State Team Player who becomes unavailable to participate in the regional camp/tournament.